Welcome to the first edition of your London newsletter!

 You can tip the same 10-15% rate for taxis, but most people just round up or leave £1.
-Tip more if its a long ride or the driver helped with luggage.
+Tip more if it’s a long ride or if the driver helped with luggage.

 You don’t tip at the pub if you’ve ordered drinks from the bar.
-However, if you are getting table serve you’ll want to tip.
+However, if you are getting table service you’ll want to tip.

 3. PUBLIC TRANSPORTATION